m-clare/wblca-benchmark-v2-data-preparation/README.md

 To run the project metadata pipeline, data entry templates should be placed in *data/metadata/raw*.
 To run the LCA results pipeline, flattened Tally LCA or One Click LCA tool outputs should be placed in their respective folders in *data/lca_results/raw*.
 From there, run the scripts in the respective folder in order based on numbering.

+It is recommended that a virtual python environment is created in order to use this repository.
+Then, the dependencies listed in *requirements.txt* can be installed and utilized.
+See [this guide](https://cookiecutter-data-science.drivendata.org/using-the-template/#create-a-python-virtual-environment) for installing a virtual python environment.

 To make this process easier, a makefile is provided for easier command line interfacing.
 See [this guide](https://cookiecutter-data-science.drivendata.org/using-the-template/#changing-the-makefile) for more details on downloading make.

 ## How to cite